 Do PTs need to submit documentation for automatic exceptions from the therapy cap?

 No specific documentation is submitted for automatic process exceptions.
-Medicare beneficiaries will be automatically excepted from the therapy cap, and you will not be required to submit documentation for an exception, if the beneficiary meets the criteria for an automatic exception.
+Medicare beneficiaries will be automatically accepted from the therapy cap, and you will not be required to submit documentation for an exception, if the beneficiary meets the criteria for an automatic exception.
 You are responsible for consulting guidance in the Medicare manuals and in the professional literature to determine if the beneficiary qualifies.
 If claims are selected for medical review via an Additional Documentation Request (ADR), you must submit documentation justifying the services.
 If medical records are requested for review, you may include, at your discretion, a summary that specifically addresses the justification for therapy cap exception.

 What are aftercare codes, and when do I use them?